HW-PlayersPatch/File_Share/ChangeLists/Players Patch - Full Change List.md

 #### Capital Ships
 * Armor Upgrade:
-    * Cost 3000->3500
-    * Time 90->95 (to balance vs Hiig)
-* Speed Upgrade:
-    * Cost 1500->2000
+    * Cost 4000->3500
-    * Time 60->80 (to balance vs Hiig)

 #### Flagships
 * Weapon:
     * Damage vs fighters 3.0->2.25
-    * Damage vs resourcing 1.35->0.75

 #### Carriers
 * Build Speed Upgrade Cost 1500->2500
-* Cost 1900->2100
-* Weapon:
-    * Damage vs resourcing 1.35->0.75

 #### Shipyards
 * Weapon:
     * Damage vs fighters 3.0->1.0
-    * Damage vs resourcing 1.35->0.75

 #### Destroyers
-* Armor 80k->90k (closer to hw2c when upgraded)
+* Armor 85k->90k (closer to hw2c when upgraded)

 #### Battlecruisers
-* Armor 170k->192k
 * Missile Launcher Weapon:
     * Range 6000->5500 (All race cruiser ranges were reduced)
 * Trinity Cannon Weapon
-    * Range 5500->5050 (Being on the nose of the ship, the trinity cannon now has 50 more effective range than all other cruiser weapons.
+    * Range 5550->5050 (Being on the nose of the ship, the trinity cannon has 50 more effective range than all other cruiser weapons.
 With precise micro, vaygr can slightly out-range other cruisers and win.)
-    * Damage vs capitalships 1.26->1.1 (with no micro, makes 1 hiigaran cruiser vs 1 vaygr cruiser consistently come out even like in hw2c.)
     * Firing arc 6->12 (so it doesn't have to line up so precisely with its targets)

 #### Platforms